Oroks: Rites of passage

 Orok boys, when it came of time, would usually participate in a sturgeon hunt, specifically hunting for the kaluga sturgeon.
-This involved individual hunters going out, with only a small supply of food (usually enough to last him a week) and a special type of spear.
+This involved individual hunters going out, with only a small supply of food, usually enough to last him a week, and a special type of spear.
 Once a kaluga was successfully killed, the hunter would extract one of the predator's teeth and carve a mark in his forehead or arm, which indicated that the hunt was successful.
-Due to the kaluga's size, strength and fierceness, failure to successfully kill the Sturgeon usually resulted in a hunter's death.
+Due to the kaluga's size, strength and fierceness, failure to successfully kill the sturgeon usually resulted in a hunter's death.
+[Citation needed: sturgeon don't have teeth.]